datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 ```

 {{< info note >}}
-Make sure to replace the URI with the IP address of your libvirt host and the
+Replace the URI with the IP address of your libvirt host and the
 path to your SSH key, which of course has to be authorized on the remote host,
 `ssh-copy-id` is your friend here.
 {{< /info >}}